+- 16. Competency completion will be reviewed and assessed (on a pass/fail basis) by two people, normally the clinical education co-ordinator and the clinical liaison tutor for the placement site. - 17.
+If the competency completion is deemed not to have met the pass criteria the candidate will be required to undertake an additional period of clinical experience.

+Principles and Practice of Radiotherapy 3

+Examination:

-14. Candidates will complete individual competencies through the MyKnowledgeMaps software provided at the commencement of the module.
-15. All level six competencies must normally be met.
-16. Competency completion will be reviewed and assessed (on a pass/fail basis) by two people, normally the clinical education co-ordinator and the clinical liaison tutor for the placement site.
-17. If the competency completion is deemed not to have met the pass criteria the candidate will be required to undertake an additional period of clinical experience.
-Quality and Innovation in Report: Health and Social care The topic for the report will be selected by the student in consultation with the discipline specific member of the module team.
-The topic of report will be a quality improvement to current practice and be in the form of a report to a service manager.
-The report should include a critical appraisal of the proposed improvement in practice, justification, implementation and management.
-The report title, information and guidance for its completion will be included on 2.
-Canvas.
-Principles and Practice of Examination: Radiotherapy 3 The open book examination relates to a seen case students are given previously.
-It will consist of 5 questions all of which should be attempted.
-The module lead will provide the students with details on what resources they will be able to use, such as notes, textbooks, learning materials and online resources.
-The questions will be devised by the course team, in consultation with internal and external examiners.
-Literature review: A topic will be selected by the module leader in consultation with the internal and external examiners.
-5. The topic and guidance for its completion will be provided on Canvas.
-Dissemination of Research Written report: The written report will be accompanied by appendices to include ethical review, raw data, detailed analysis and other aspects identified by the course team in advance and included on Canvas.
-The topic of the research will be agreed with the research supervisor prior to its commencement.
+- 1. The open book examination relates to a seen case students are given previously.
+It will consist of 5 questions all of which should be attempted. - 2.
+The module lead will provide the students with details on what resources they will be able to use, such as notes, textbooks, learning materials and online resources. - The questions will be devised by the course team, in consultation with internal and external examiners.

+Literature review:

+- 4. A topic will be selected by the module leader in consultation with the internal and external examiners. - The topic and guidance for its completion will be provided on Canvas, including elements of Service Improvement

+Dissemination of Research

+Written report:

+- The written report will be accompanied by appendices to include ethical review, raw data, detailed analysis and other aspects identified by the course team in advance and included on Canvas. - The topic of the research will be agreed with the research supervisor prior to its commencement. - 3.
+Guidance for the completion of the research report will be included on Canvas, including elements of Service Improvement.